bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 <div class="image"><img src="/images/kamil_nsspain_travel.png" alt="Kamil and FIlip at NSSpain" title="Kamil and FIlip at NSSpain"  /> </div>

 <center>Kamil and FIlip at NSSpain</center>

+## Have you already bought a new iPhone? 😉

+Not yet, but I have to admit **I am tempted**.
+I still have an iPhone 13.
+I was considering a pro model and looking for any great app that would "sell" LIDAR to me – but such an app still needs to be created I suppose.
+Maybe I will buy a new one this year, as dynamic island and USB-C (Finally, thanks EU!) makes my pocket shiver.

+In general I think I agree with what [MKBHD](https://www.youtube.com/user/marquesbrownlee) recently said in one of his videos. **New iPhones are like porsche, each generation is an improvement, but not a revolution**.
+Over longer periods of time – you can really appreciate what changed.
+Are two years sufficient?
+I think that's a question that everyone needs to answer themselves.